ua-datalab/Geospatial_Workshops/README.md

 # NextGen Geospatial
-## Geospatial Data Science Workshop Series at the University of Arizona
+## Data Science Workshop Series at the University of Arizona
 |      |         |
 |  --- | ----  |
 | Dates | Jan.
 16 - April 23, 2024 |